StuffbyYuki/The-Data-Toolbox/README.md

 - While `.execute()` could be used, it might not properly reflect full execution time as the final pipeline won't execute until a result collecting method is called.
 - Polars uses `.collect()` to materialize results.
 - Fireducks uses `._evaluate()` to ensure query execution.
+- All libraries were tested with their default settings and no manual optimizations
+- The goal was to compare "out of the box" performance with straightforward query implementations

 For more details on DuckDB materialization, see [this Discord discussion](https://discord.com/channels/909674491309850675/921100786098901042/1217841718066413648).